Aleenaariz/Aleenaariz/README.md

 - 👋 Hi, I’m @Aleenaariz
 - 👀 I’m interested in software development, machine learning and robotics.
-- 🌱 I’m currently learning python3 and SQL.
+- 🌱 I’m currently learning C++, python3 and SQL.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...